Following the closure of the Macfarlane Trust, we're supporting those living with and affected by HIV as a result of the Contaminated Blood Scandal.

 Justice for survivors

-The Government has announced (25 March 2021) its intention to appoint an independent reviewer looking at a framework for compensation for those infected and affected as part of the Contaminated Blood Scandal.
+On 25 March 2021, the Government announced its intention to appoint an independent reviewer looking at a framework for compensation for those infected and affected as part of the Contaminated Blood Scandal.
+They appointed Sir Robert Francis QC to do the review.
 This is separate to the ongoing public inquiry into the scandal where people with haemophilia were infected with HIV and/or hepatitis in the 1970s and 80s.